Titans season 1: Development

 A potential live-action Titans project for cable channel TNT was announced in September 2014.
-By December 2014, a pilot written by Akiva Goldsman and Marc Haimes had been ordered that would feature Dick Grayson emerging from Batman's shadow to become Nightwing, the leader of a band of heroes including Starfire, Raven, Oracle, and Hawk and Dove.
+By December, a pilot written by Akiva Goldsman and Marc Haimes was ordered that would feature Dick Grayson emerging from Batman's shadow to become Nightwing, the leader of a band of heroes including Starfire, Raven, Oracle, and Hawk and Dove.
 The pilot was set with filming to occur in Toronto in the mid-2015.
 In May 2015, TNT president Kevin Reilly said that they hoped to have the casting locked down by the start of filming and that the show would be "very true" to the comics and "groundbreaking".
 The series, called Titans and then Blackbirds, was first set to begin shooting in Toronto in mid-2015.
 Production was then postponed to October.
-In January 2016, it was announced that TNT would no longer be moving forward with the project.
-In February 2016, DC Chief Creative Officer Geoff Johns stated, "We [at DC] have known about [TNT nixing Titans] for months and months and months.
-That's not new news to us.
-We have plans for Titans.
-It's a huge piece of DC and we have plans."
+In January 2016, TNT was no longer moving forward with the project.
+Geoff Johns later commented that he and DC knew about TNT nixing Titans for months.

-In April 2017, Warner Bros. announced that Titans would debut in 2018 on DC Comics' own direct-to-consumer digital service.
+In April 2017, Warner Bros. announced the series Titans to debut in 2018 on DC Comics' own direct-to-consumer digital service.
 The series was created by Goldsman, Johns, and Greg Berlanti, who wrote the pilot episode.
 Showrunner duties were given to Greg Walker.
 Goldsman, Johns, Berlanti, Walker, and Sarah Schechter are also executive producers of the series through Goldsman's Weed Road Pictures and Berlanti's Berlanti Productions, in association with Warner Bros.
 Television.

 Though 12 episodes were initially announced, the 12th episode was removed and the 11th episode became the season 1 finale.
 The intended 12th episode served as the basis for the season 2 premiere.